linglesloggia/PONData/README.md

 The dataset is available for download [here](https://partage.imt.fr/index.php/s/nEGj4ENnWYgFGE2)

 ### Contents
-- 44,385 measurement points (703.8 MB of CSV data)
+- 2.43 GB of CSV data
-- Collected over a two-week period
 - Includes traffic generator outputs and network parameters
+- Currently 6 datasets are available (still growing), each with different configurations and traffic patterns
+- Network configurations and user traffic profiles recorded at regular 12-minute intervals across the emulated 24-hour period.
+- Performance results for each combination of configuration and traffic profile, including eighty-eight metrics per direction (uplink and downlink) such as latency, frame loss ratio, bit error rate, throughput, and packet size.
+- Traffic patterns derived from both real-world studies and synthetic scenarios, applied to various network configurations.
+- Data stored in multi-indexed Pandas DataFrames for structured analysis.

 ## Experimental Setup

 ![Diagram](imgs/infrastructure_photograph.png)
-The experiment was carried out using commercial deployment equipment, including:
+The datasets were carried out using commercial deployment equipment, including:
 - OLT
 - 16 ONUs
 - Traffic generator